Shopware HTTP Cache with Varnish XKey

 -p http_resp_size=64k

-If your server is a managed server, the commands that must be executed as root user can only be executed by our support.
-Please contact our support team so that we can make the desired changes.
+systemctl reload varnish If your server is a managed server, commands that must be executed as the root user can only be performed by our support team.
+Please contact our support team so we can make the desired changes.

-It is possible that the size of the FastCGI proxy buffers in Nginx is not sufficient for Varnish XKey, which is why the following settings must be stored in the server or location directive.
+It is possible that the size of the FastCGI proxy buffers in Nginx is insufficient for Varnish XKey, which is why the following settings must be specified in the server or location directive.

 Check the corresponding Nginx error log file for the following error message:

-The file name error.log may differ from your configuration.
+The filename error.log may differ depending on your configuration.

 Increase the following settings within your Nginx Server or Location directive as follows:

-The file name webseite.conf may differ from your configuration.
+The filename website.conf may differ from your configuration.

 server {